emcnicholas/Cisco_Cloud_Native_Security_Workshop/README.md

    ![Secure Cloud Native Token](/images/cn-token.png)

 5. Create a Deployment for the EKS cluster.
 Select Deployments > Clusters.
 Click New Cluster.
-Cluster Name should be the name of the EKS Cluster (ex: CNS_Lab_55).
+Cluster Name should be the name of the EKS Cluster (ex: CNS_Lab_Test).
 Orchestration will be Amazon Elastic Kubernetes Service.
 Keep all the defaults for options below and click Next.

    ![Secure Cloud Native Cluster](/images/cn-cluster.png)